DJ Ötzi

 Gerhard "Gerry" Friedle (born 7 January 1971), better known by his stage name DJ Ötzi (/de/), is an Austrian music producer and singer.
-Successful mainly in German-speaking countries, he is best known in the English-speaking world for his 2000 single "Hey Baby (Uhh, Ahh)", a cover version of the Bruce Channel song "Hey!
+Successful mainly in German-speaking countries with his schlager music, he is best known in the English-speaking world for his 2000 single "Hey Baby (Uhh, Ahh)", a cover version of the Bruce Channel song "Hey!
 Baby".
 His stage name comes from Ötzi the Iceman, the name given to the 5,300-year-old frozen remains of a mummified man discovered in 1991 in South Tyrol's Ötztal Alps.

 Biography

 Early life

 Ötzi was born Gerhard Friedle in St. Johann, Tirol, the son of Anton Friedle.
 Shortly after birth, his mother, aged 17 at the time, gave him up for adoption.
 He was raised by foster parents and later by his paternal grandparents in the nearby village of Erpfendorf in Tirol.
 At a young age, Ötzi suffered from epilepsy.
 At age 16, he was homeless and lived on the streets for a short time.
 His career rose gradually, first working as a student cook, then upon being discovered at a karaoke competition, went on to work as an entertainer (animateur), DJ and singer in discothèques around Austria, as well as in tourist destinations Mallorca and Turkey.
 In 2002, before the birth of his daughter, Ötzi suffered a severe form of conductive hearing loss.